ayjays132/NeuroFluxLIVE/README.md

 Configuration defaults live in `config.yaml` and may be overridden with `--config`.

 ### Embedding Compression
 `VAECompressor` can be attached to `RealTimeDataAbsorber` to reduce the size of stored embeddings.
-Pass an instance when constructing the absorber:
+Pass an instance when constructing the absorber.
+The compressor trains a small variational autoencoder so embeddings are encoded to a latent vector and reconstructed only when accessed:

 ```python
 from models.vae_compressor import VAECompressor